-Cognitive impairment increases dramatically as we age, and enlisting the help of a guardianship attorney is important step to protect our family and a crucial part of our estate planning decisions.
+The incidence of Cognitive impairment increases dramatically as we age, and enlisting the help of experienced elder law or guardianship attorney is an important step in protecting our family members, as well as a crucial part of our estate planning decisions.

 Leading Up to the Guardianship – A Guardianship Attorney can Help

-You might begin having trouble making decisions about your finances, medical care, or living arrangements.
-Often, a friend or loved one notices that you lack the mental or cognitive capacity to make appropriate decisions for your own welfare.
+When you are suffering from cognitive impairment, you might begin to have trouble making decisions about your finances, your medical care, or your living arrangements in Montgomery County, PA, or surrounding areas.
+Often, a friend or loved one notices that you lack the mental or cognitive capacity to make appropriate decisions for your welfare.

 Anyone concerned about another person can file to have them declared incapacitated and have a guardian appointed.
-Any interested party can oppose the appointment of a guardian as well.
+An interested party can oppose the appointment of a guardian but must have a blood or other close relationship.
 In either case, it’s best to seek the advice of an attorney with guardianship experience to address the correct path when trying to protect an impaired individual.

-Generally, courts schedule hearings on guardianship cases within 30 to 60 days after the petition is filed due to Pennsylvania’s statutory requirement that the alleged incapacitated person receives 20 days notice of the guardianship proceeding.
-However, when the alleged incapacitated person is at imminent risk of harm, emergency hearings can be scheduled in as little as 24 to 48 hours after filing.
+Generally, courts schedule hearings on guardianship cases within 30 to 60 days after the petition is filed due to Pennsylvania’s statutory requirement that the alleged incapacitated person receives 20 days’ notice of the guardianship proceeding.
+However, when the allegedly incapacitated person is at imminent risk of harm, emergency hearings can be scheduled in as little as 24 to 48 hours after filing.

 During the hearing,